A Fee-Only advisor is a Fiduciary, but a Fiduciary may not be Fee-Only.

 The Securities and Exchange Commission (SEC)– Registered Investment Advisors are companies and the advisors are Investment Advisor Representatives (IAR) are held to a Fiduciary standard and regulated by the SEC or the states.
 RIAs are legally required to act in the best interests of their clients.
 A Fee-Only advisor will always be an RIA.

 This is contrasted against Registered Representatives, which work for broker-dealers as sales reps and earn commissions for selling products.
-They are not required to act in the best interests of their clients, rather under a much weaker standard called suitability.
-Beginning in 2020, Registered Reps will be held to a higher standard than suitability, called Reg BI, but still not a Fiduciary.
+Registered Reps are held to a standard called Regulation Best Interest, which sound like Fiduciary but is not.

 Insurance agents are not held to either and the insurance industry remains buyer beware.